The Jane Austen Society

 are also affiliated meetings.
 For more detail, visit http://dunnettcentral.org.

 Robert Frost, Wilfrid Gibson, Lascelles Abercrombie,

-help protect the border countryside of Herefordshire and Gloucestershire, and increase knowledge and appreciation of the landscape
+relating to them, help protect the border countryside of Herefordshire and Gloucestershire, and increase knowledge and appreciation

-between May Hill and the Malvern Hills.
-They produce a newsletter three times a year, an annual journal, hold spring
+of the landscape between May Hill and the Malvern Hills.
+They produce a newsletter three times a year, an annual journal,

 To find out more, visit www.dymockpoets.co.uk.

 George Eliot, novelist, born at Arbury near Nuneaton.
 She was an intellectual but had a profound insight into the lives